-The accounting program is designed to provide the student with a strong foundation in accounting, business and liberal arts.
+The accounting program is designed to provide you with a strong foundation in accounting, business and liberal arts.
 Accounting is called “the language of business” as all businesses use accounting to run their enterprises and report their financial performance.

-The accounting program offers a full array of accounting courses that provide the student with the skills and knowledge necessary to begin an entry-level career in accounting or to continue their education by pursuing a four-year accounting degree.
+Our program offers a full array of accounting courses that provide you with the skills and knowledge necessary to begin an entry-level career in accounting or to continue your education by pursuing a four-year accounting degree.
 Upon completion of the program requirements, the Associate of Applied Science degree in Accounting is awarded.

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.